 - Certification: For higher risk, more complex services and supports, and for organizations that are formed as a ‘body corporate’.
 A certification audit is required to examine a body corporate’s governance and operational management processes of the provider and their ability to deliver quality services

 Once you have submitted your registration/renewal application with the NDIS Commission, you will receive confirmation of your submission in an email.
 When registering with the NDIS for the first time the NDIS Commission’s system will also generate an ‘initial scope of audit’ document based on the information provided on the registration application.
 This document will direct us to which audit you require and also which modules of the NDIS Practice Standard will be assessed for your organization.
 Please forward the scope document to BSI to receive your free proposal for the audit.

 The assessment consist of two stages:

-- Stage 1 Audit: Usually completed offsite for both Verification and Certification Audits.
+- Stage 1 Audit: Usually completed offsite Certification Audits.
 You will need to provide your completed self-assessment to your assigned auditor for review along with evidence documents (such as policies and procedures).
 Following review we’ll send you a Stage 1 Report and then start planning your Stage 2 assessment with you.